USH3R/BLUETEAM.-SentinelOps.-Defense-Detection-System-Dashboard/README.md

 2. Select the tab called Codespaces, then
 3. Select (click on) 'Create codespace on main'.
 2. Once the Terminal loads, simply type: python3 main.py

+# **Notes**
+This app mimics a professional DevSecOps workflow where security policies are 'Infrastructure as Code' (IaC).
+You don't just 'click a button' to block IPs; you update a policy file for auditability.
+**🔍 Logic Check**
+In the handle_alerts loop:

+if self.mode == "alert_only":
+    alert["action_taken"] = "none"
+    alert["status"] = "logged"
+elif self.mode == "simulate_block":
+    # ... logic ...

+in the settings.yaml, the mode is currently set to

+alert_only.

+If the user wants to test the blocking logic, you'll need to update your settings.yaml file to:

+simulate_block

+(matching the elif statement).
+It’s a clean way to toggle the "defensive posture" of the app.